Bizum + MONEI

 Illustration of payment tokenization

-What is the Difference Between Tokenization and Encryption?
+What is the difference between tokenization and encryption?

-Tokenization and encryption both help protect data online, but they are two different technologies that are not interchangeable.
+Both help protect data online, but they are two different technologies that are not interchangeable.

 Encryption involves rearranging or altering data in a random way.
 It uses a cryptographic key (a set of mathematical values) that’s agreed on by both the sender and receiver.